yeuchi/Dictation/README.md

 - Layout: landscape addition
 - Add FloatingActionButtons

+## Test
+This application has been tested on Samsung Galaxy9.

 # References:

 Kotlin "Discover the core Android API for Speech Recognition." by Younes Charfaoui, July 30, 2019